rocjs/roc-package-web-app-react/GUIDE.md

 }
 ```

-The concept of `DANGEROUSLY_EXPOSE_TO_CLIENT` shown in the example config is unique to `web-app-react` and is actually controlled by the setting `--runtime-configWhitelistProperty`.
-Configuration under this key will be serialized and served to clients as well.
+The concept of `DANGEROUSLY_EXPOSE_TO_CLIENT` shown in the example config above is unique to `web-app-react` and is actually controlled by the setting `--runtime-configWhitelistProperty`.
+Configuration under this particular key will be serialized and served to clients as well.

-It is very useful to handle configuration values that must be accessible in both server and client environments.
-For example components that are rendered on both server and client _both_ need to know where to fetch their data from.
+Components that are rendered on both server and client _both_ need to know where to fetch their data from.
 The values under `DANGEROUSLY_EXPOSE_TO_CLIENT` solve this elegantly.
 It allows us to have a clear split between universal configuration and secrets that should be server-side only.

-`node-config` also supports using individual environmental variables to define runtime configuration.
+`node-config` also supports using individual environmental variables to define important runtime configuration.
 These can be mapped in the file `custom-environment-variables.json`.
-See the [docs](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables) for details.
+See the official  [docs](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables) for details.

 ### Reading runtime configuration for your app